Decorating on a budget doesn’t have to be so challenging! Here, I’ll be sharing 8 creative ways to style your home for Fall on a budget.

 Make sure that you are not wasting space on any decorations that do not fit with your theme.

 Perhaps that candle doesn’t look too much like fall, but dressed up with a brown ribbon and a few orange leaves, it could be a centrepiece.
+Take your green faux summer garland and add some faux orange flowers to it.

 Think about whether there are any simple DIY projects you could do to make decorations you already have more seasonal.
-Could you repaint that old picture frame and make it into a chalkboard to display seasonal quotes?

 Engage your five senses